ramseylab/vgrampy/README.md

 So far, this software has only been tested on Windows11/x86_64.
 It has not been tested on MacOS 12.6.5 on Apple M1, Linux/x86_64, etc.

-# How to install and run `groupvg2.py`:
+# How to install and run `groupvg2.py` for `user-friendly` branch:

 1. Download Python 3.9 (can be 3.9.0-3.9.12)
-   1. make sure to select `Add Python 3.9 to PATH`
+   1. make sure to select `Add Python 3.9 to PATH` when you install it

 2. Download a coding application/IDE (i.e. VisualStudio, VSCode, PyCharm)